Gogo1951/MagicEraser/README.md

 # Magic Eraser

-A simple add-on that discards the lowest-value item in your bags -- including completed quest items, gray items, and vendor-quality white items -- when you run the `/MagicEraser` slash-command.
+A simple add-on that discards the lowest-value item in your bags -- including completed quest items, vendor-quality white items, low-level consumables, and gray-quality "trash" items -- when you click the mini-map button.

 Showing an item to delete.